PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

   - L0.MLP: A4 impact: Calculate D4.T5 % 10.
 Perfectly accurate A4
   - L1.MLP: A4 impact: Not used

-In step 12, there are another 2 heads and 1 MLP layer that are not understood.
+In step 12, there are another 2 heads and 1 MLP layer that are not used.
 They are theoretically unnecessary, but the model does depend on them.

 Obviously our hypothesis is not 100% right, but we have shown a hypothetical way to calculate A5 and A4 in time.